ECrew Development Program: Development

 The game had a budget of ¥200 million and was planned for use in all 3,700 McDonald's locations across Japan by the end of 2010, to which it was distributed together with a DSi (or DS lite) with an embossed McDonald's logo on the front.
 It is unknown to what extent it was used and for how long.

 Rediscovery

-A single copy of the game surfaced in September 2020 on an online auction, which was sold to American YouTuber Nick Robinson for around ¥300,000 (3,000 USD) on Yahoo Japan through Buyee.
+A single copy of the game surfaced in September 2020 on an online auction, which was sold to American YouTuber Nick Robinson for around ¥300,000 (US$3,000) on Yahoo Japan through Buyee.
 Robinson uploaded the game cartridge's ROM to the Internet Archive on 17 November 2020, alongside a documentary he produced detailing how he acquired it.
-The required password to enter the game was printed on the McDonald's themed DS Robinson received, however, another person working to find it (Scgoodguy), Coddy Trentuit, obtained it via inspection of the game's data in a hex editor.
+The required password to enter the game was printed on the McDonald's themed Nintendo DSi Robinson received, however, another person working to find it, Coddy Trentuit, obtained it via inspection of the game's data in a hex editor.

 On January 12, 2022, the Twitter account Forest of Illusion, an account dedicated to video game preservation, announced the archival of eSMART 2.0, obtained via a private fundraiser.

+Since the game's ROM appeared online in 2020, a dedicated speedrunning community has emerged around eCrew Development Program—notably under the title "McDonald’s eCDP" on Speedrun.com.